Kieran McCarthy’s Newspaper Column:

-The last time the inquest of Tomás MacCurtain in full was published was in the Cork Examiner between 23 March 1920 and 18 April 1920.
+The last time the inquest of Tomás MacCurtain was published in full was in the Cork Examiner between 23 March 1920 and 18 April 1920.
 Despite the ordeal and daily fallout from the interviews, over time the fourteen hearing sessions have not overly been revisited by scholars of the Irish War of Independence.
-The verdict has been highlighted on many occasions by many historians, but the information of the inquest has never been overly written about or the narratives within it championed.
-So, this book is about bringing together the data inquest into one source.
+The verdict has been highlighted on many occasions by many historians.
+This book is about bringing together the data inquest into one source.
 It is about giving a voice to the solicitors, jury and those interviewed.

 Within the interviews and the remarks of Counsel, jurors, and solicitors, the frustration is plain to read plus one can view the complex relationships of all sides of the debate.
 The interviews and the answers given also provide multiple narratives on what life was like to those who interacted in the power play with authorities in the city, the nature of policing but above all the raw emotion attached to the murder of Tomás.
-On the raw emotion element, the witness statement by his wife of Elizabeth and family, and even the account of the bullets in his chest makes for harrowing reading. see www.examiner.ie to purchase a copy of the book.
+See www.examiner.ie to purchase a copy of the book.

 The new book explores 50 well-known gems of the West Cork region and is a culmination of 18 months work.
 It brings 50 stories together in an accessible manner.
 It is not meant to provide be a full history of a site but perhaps does try to provide new lenses on how heritage is looked at and the power of construction and collective memory in West Cork.